 Lancashire Teaching Hospitals NHS Trust - Specialist Mobility Rehabilitation Centre

-BS EN ISO 9001:2015 is a Quality Management Standard that provides an organisation with a process based Quality Management structure on which it can define, plan, support, control, monitor and develop its services.
+BS EN ISO 9001:2015 is a Quality Management Standard that provides an organisation with a process-based Quality Management structure on which it can define, plan, support, control, monitor and develop its services.

 The service is managed by Dr Fergus Jepson Consultant in Rehabilitation Medicine and Sue Charlesworth, Speciality Business Manager.

-Service Users
+Service users

 Patient groups include adults who have suffered traumatic injuries, military veterans, those who have lost limbs due to complications from pre-existing conditions, patients with degenerative conditions and paediatric patients with complex needs.

-Services Provided
+Services provided

-- Upper and lower limb pre and post- operative prosthetic assessment, on site manufacture, fitting and on-going Orthotic assessment, procurement, fitting and on-going monitoring and support.
+• Upper and lower limb pre- and post-operative prosthetic assessment, on-site manufacture, fitting and ongoing Orthotic assessment, procurement, fitting and ongoing monitoring and support.

-- Wheelchair assessment, seating customisation and on-going monitoring and support.
+• Wheelchair assessment, seating customisation and ongoing monitoring and support.

-- Physiotherapy Services - to maximise patient mobility.
+• Physiotherapy Services - to maximise patient mobility.

-- Occupational Therapy Services – to maximise patient independence.
+• Occupational Therapy Services – to maximise patient independence.

-- Rehabilitation Gym.
+• Rehabilitation Gym.

-- Counselling Services.
+• Counselling Services.

-- Wig Services.
+• Wig Services.

-The SMRC Journey with the ISO 9001 standard
+SMRC's journey with the ISO 9001 standard

 The SMRC gained certification to the ISO 9001 standard in 1998 transferring to NQA as their Certification Body in 2016.

-The benefits of having a BS EN ISO 9001:2015 compliant Quality Management System were outlined in an interview with Phil Purcell SMRC Quality Manager:
+The benefits of having a BS EN ISO 9001:2015 compliant Quality Management System were outlined in an interview with Phil Purcell, SMRC Quality Manager:

 “The benefits of the ISO 9001 certification to the SMRC have been to give the service the credibility and confidence to expand and to drive continual improvement in the way that we work.

-The Quality Management System provides a structure and discipline to ensure consistent and uniform working and to minimise risk in line with the Trust Risk Management Strategy.
+It has enabled us to focus on service delivery and meeting patient needs and expectations.
+The system provides a structure and discipline to ensure consistent and uniform working and to minimise risk in line with the Trust Risk Management Strategy.
+It has enabled us to have the confidence to risk assess and bring previously outsourced services in-house and to manage the transition process.

-The QMS has enabled us to have a clear approach to reacting to emergencies and incidents in a consistent way, ensuring effective communication and maximising the benefit of any post incident learning points.
+The QMS has enabled us to have a clear approach to reacting to emergencies and incidents in a consistent way, ensuring effective communication and maximising the benefit of any post-incident learning points.

-It has also helped with our in house IT System Development processes to provide a defined structure for project management.”
+It has also helped with our in-house IT System Development processes to provide a defined structure for project management.”

 The benefits of independent assessment and certification from NQA, a UKAS Accredited Certification Body: